The Best Herb Gardening, Farming, and Permaculture Books for Herbalists

 Are you ready to grow your own herbs?
 We’ve compiled a list of brilliant books that will help you start your herb garden, medicinal farm, or permaculture paradise.
 Please note that we don’t receive any compensation for promoting these books—they are simply our personal favorites.

-On the other hand, first-hand accounts of one’s own cultural traditions and practices are optimal for authenticity, consent, attribution, and compensation.
-Titles by BIPOC authors or co-authors (Black, Indigenous, People of Color) are written in purple.
+*Titles by BIPOC authors or co-authors (Black, Indigenous, People of Color) are written in purple.

 The Best Herb Gardening Books